iamziqian/word-munch-extension-serverless/docs/word_munch_story.md

 **The irony:** I was using AI to think for me, then using my brain to do what computers excel at.

-Word Munch fixes this: **AI handles information retrieval while your mind focuses on actual thinking.**
+Word Munch fixes this: **AI handles information retrieval and digestion while your mind focuses on actual thinking.**

 ---